FATAL FRAME / PROJECT ZERO: Maiden of Black Water on Steam - User reviews, Price & Information

 Explore reviews from Steam users sharing their experiences and what they love about the game.

-Jan.
-2025
+April 2025

 This review is more of the game itself than of the remaster.
 TL;DR: the remaster is great, no performance issues, a few quality of life changes.
 Original version had only 40 entries in the Ghost List; a staple of the series.
 Even the first Fatal Frame had over 100 ghosts, so 40 was a castration of a neat concept.
 Thankfully, the remaster increased it to 209.
 Now onto Maiden of Black Water itself.
 Despite everything I rant about here, this is still a great game.
 The worst in the franchise, but this series has no bad games... maybe with the exception of that spin off nobody remembers. [*]Touches upon the most serious topics (next to FF3's survivor's guilt) of loneliness, depression and suicide, and does it fairly well.
 The issue is the tone deaf fanservice.
 Nearly all female characters, including the protagonist, have large to very large breasts with exaggerated jiggle physics.
 What's worse, even some of the frigging ghosts have them.
 I kid you not: the prologue starts with a stereotypical Japanese ghost slowly emerging from the water... only to reveal a pair of massive milkers.
 It's like an intro to a Ghostbusters p*rn parody.
 How am I supposed to feel?
 Scared?
 Aroused?
 Both?
 Scaroused?
 You can try explaining with some mumbo jumbo about arousal and fear, sex and death, all being different sides of the same coin, all being animalistic feelings and urges and so on and so forth, but we know why it's here.
 Let's not bullsh*t ourselves.
 I'm all for fanservice, as long as it's optional.
 Have an unlockable costume for the protagonist which magically increases her sweater puppies by 5 cup sizes while wearing a micro bikini, I don't care, just let me choose.
 How am I supposed to focus on the atmosphere and fear you obviously want me to feel when almost every time the protagonist does something, her meat mountains jump around as if they had their own orbit? [*]Aside from fanservice, the story is scatterbrained.
-There is a completely pointless side story which could be cut and the game would be better for it.
+There is a completely pointless side story which could have been cut and the game would be better for it.
 It involves a legacy character and their daughter.
 The plot is poor.
 In fact, it's so poor that it's borderline character assassination and it retroactively cheapens one of the best endings in the series.
 Instead of focusing on that they should have fleshed out the main antagonist more.
 You get to know any significant details about Ouse only in the last hour or so.
 Furthermore, one of the playable characters, Ren, also has a story which doesn't touch upon the primary plot enough.
 The main story on the other hand is overexplained almost to a comedic degree.
 About halfway through MoBW you'll start noticing that all the notes you come across are constantly rephrasing the same information.
 What's funnier is that in the second to last chapter, all of that info is not only found in notes yet again, but the mentioned Ren also narrates it to you.
 You're being treated like a handicapped five year old. [*]Episodic structure seems like they wanted to divide it into more digestible chunks as if it were mobile game.
 It conflicts with entire premise of a survival horror and makes it too game-y.
 It does make replaying it more convenient, at least. [*]The primary scoring system is built not around damage done, but number of hits.
 This means that for S+ on Nightmare you have to slowly chip away at ghost health with the weakest film.
 It's so incredibly tedious and annoying that I won't be doing this kind of run in this game ever again. [*]No puzzles whatsoever. [*]Ghost Hands are still here and they are even more irritating than in FF4. [*]No Mission Mode, but there's Ayane's Story instead.
 In case you didn't know, Ayane is a big-boobed corset-wearing purple-haired red-eyed ninja from Ninja Gaiden and Dead or Alive.
 Ayane's Story was added, because the developer of Fatal Frame and the director of Dead or Alive are friends, and the second one asked if they could add Ayane to FF.
 They agreed.
 So we got a 30 minute side story, with half baked stealth mechanics, and very low difficulty that somehow manages to be cheap at the same time by dropping ghosts literally on top of you.
 On the other hand Maiden of Black Water has some absolutely fantastic ideas and changes: [*]The Fatal Glance ability which allows you to see the final moments of a ghost when they were still alive; all of the scenes are gruesome, creepy, and chilling.
 I love this kind of sh*t. [*]The water theme permeating the entire game: from the story, atmosphere, through the gameplay, and even the interface.
 Nearly constant rain, flooded buildings, and you start feeling as if you're soaking wet and cold like the characters you're controlling.
 The constant droning sound when you're wet does eventually become annoying, though. [*]Refined combat.
 Amazing mechanic with Spirit Fragments that finally fixes the series' Achilles heel that being group fights.
 Turning the camera in Z-Axis adds more depth, despite being an obvious leftover from the WiiU version.
 MoBW even allows you to cleverly finish most enemies early.
 Unfortunately, this mechanic is not taught by the game for some reason and you have to discover it yourself, or through a guide. [*]More difficult ghosts now either change their tactics based on your behavior, switch stances, or both. [*]Brilliant flavor/lore details like locking on specific ghosts during combat changes the sound landscape and in some cases allows you to hear their thoughts. [*]Shadow Reading lore wise and Phantom Exposé gameplay wise, though the second one is a bit undercooked. [*]The two surveillance chapters are divisive among fans, but I like them. [*]A wide variety of locations.
 Around a half of Maiden of Black Water is spent outside, in a dark forest, which is a first in the series.
 Second half is among modern buildings, and old shrines which are more typical for Fatal Frame.
 Maiden of Black Water is divisive among fans for a reason, but as I mentioned in the beginning, it's still a really good game.

 Expand the review